-While the Embassy aims to process cases as soon as practicable, there is likely to be increased wait times due to substantial backlogs.
+The U.S. Embassy in Amman is currently processing a limited number of immigrant visa cases.
+While the Embassy aims to process cases as soon as possible, there will be increased wait times due to a substantial backlog.
+For worldwide operating status updates please see travel.state.gov.

-Applicants for IV categories covered by Presidential Proclamation 10014 should request an appointment only if you have reason to believe you may qualify for one of the exceptions listed in the Proclamation.
-All DV-2020 applicants who have not been issued an immigrant visa as of April 23 are subject to the proclamation’s restrictions unless eligible for an exception.
-NOTE: If your visa is in one of the visa categories above and you/one of your children will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.
+If you/one of your children will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to Support-Jordan@ustraveldocs.com with a detailed explanation of your circumstances so we may assess your case.

 Immigrant visas to the United States are processed for citizens and residents of Jordan at the U.S. Embassy in Amman.
 In addition, U.S. Embassy Amman processes immigrant visas for citizens of Syria.